thinkingmonkey00/app-framework/docs/contribution/architecture.md

 ## Documentation Rules

+Content

 - [x] All relevant facts must be part of the documentation
 - [x] Documentation must be kept short, descriptive and easy to understand
-- [x] Documentation must contain examples
+- [x] Documentation must provide examples

+Typography

 - [x] Documentation headlines must be written in [Title Case](http://www.grammar-monster.com/lessons/capital_letters_title_case.htm)
 - [x] All folder or file names must be indicated like **this**
 - [x] All required user input must be indicated like `this`